CodeArtificial/cs326-project-heavy_weather/docs/milestone2.md

 ![Event Delete2](./image/event_delete2.png)

-All events are saved in local storage and will not removed upon page refresh.
+All events are saved in local storage and will not removed upon page refresh.d